Heart Disease

 Stroke

-Stroke is one of the leading causes of death in the United States.
 A stroke happens when there is not enough blood going to your brain.
 Without blood, the brain is not getting oxygen and the brain cells begin to die.
-Stroke is a major cause of disabilities.
+Stroke is a major cause of disabilities, and stroke risk increases with age, but strokes can—and do—occur at any age.

 Preventing Strokes

 Like preventing heart disease, you can help prevent strokes by making healthy lifestyle choices.
-The risk factors for stroke are the same as for heart diseases.
-Some of the health condition are also the same but include having diabetes.
+The risk factors for stroke are the same as for heart disease.
+Some of the health conditions are also the same, but include having diabetes.

 Make lifestyle changes like eating healthy and getting more exercise.
 If you drink alcohol, reduce the amount you drink or quit drinking.
 If you smoke, work towards quitting.
 Learn more about quitting smoking on our Tobacco Cessation & Prevention page by clicking here - Tobacco Cessation.
 And remember to see your doctor for check-ups as part of your prevention plan.